kingtor69/saddle-time/README.md

 ## Bicycle-Friendly Bicycle Directions and Route Planning

 ## *Changes in v1.1*
- - *metric wind mesaurements are not in km/h instead of m/s*
+ - *metric wind mesaurements are now in km/h instead of m/s*
  - *a few bug fixes*